Enalean/tuleap-documentation-en/languages/en/deployment-guide/intro.rst

       server 127.0.0.1:9002;
     }

-You will also need to redeploy the configuration managed by Tuleap for nginx and PHP FPM and restart the services.
+Do not forget to also redeploy the configuration managed by Tuleap for nginx and restart the service (as for a standard Tuleap update).

 On RHEL/CentOS 7:

 .. sourcecode:: bash

-  /usr/share/tuleap/tools/utils/php72/run.php --module=nginx,fpm
-  systemctl restart tuleap-php-fpm
+  /usr/share/tuleap/tools/utils/php73/run.php --module=nginx
   systemctl restart nginx

 On RHEL/CentOS 6:

 .. sourcecode:: bash

-  /usr/share/tuleap/tools/utils/php72/run.php --module=nginx,fpm
-  service php72-php-fpm restart
+  /usr/share/tuleap/tools/utils/php73/run.php --module=nginx
   service nginx restart